acorn-io/runtime/docs/docs/38-authoring/09-advanced.md

 }
 ```

 In the above example the frontend config file will be rendered from user and Acorn data in YAML format.
-This example is using the `std.merge()` function which takes two structs and merges them where the second overwrites the first.
+This example is using the `std.merge()` function which takes two objects and merges them where the second overwrites the first.

 ### Generating files from key value pairs

-Another useful built-in for rendering key value pairs with an optional separator is the `tabwriter` function.
+Another useful built-in for rendering key value pairs with an optional separator is the `std.join` function.

 If you need to create a file with content in this format: